Hi there!

 In a modern world that places such a high value on the species-inappropriate expectation of solitary sleep we need to feel emboldened to ask tough questions, to scratch beneath the surface and seek the truth.
 So, why is self soothing the biggest con of new parenthood?

-Because self soothing is a physical impossibility for babies and young children.
 The skill of self soothing is referring to the ability to regulate one’s own emotions; a developmental milestone that can’t be rushed.
 The last part of the brain to mature is the neocortex; it is the rational or analytical part of our brain that enables us to assess a situation and mediate our response.

 In infants and young children, the neocortex is extremely undeveloped, quite literally making it a physical impossibility to rationalize and deal with strong emotions and unmet needs.
 This is why young children rely on us, their parents, to externally regulate their emotions for them until they are capable of doing it for themselves.

-Because it fuels the practice of non-responsive sleep training.
 For me, self-soothing and non-responsive sleep training are like the chicken and egg theory.
 Which came first?
 I don’t know.
 But, what I do know is that two lies are stronger than one.
 What these myths rely on are massive assumptions, the desperation of sleep-deprived parents and the failure to fully examine what is really happening.

 What parents observe is that their baby eventually stops crying after practicing one of a variety of techniques that involves leaving their baby to cry without comfort.
 But just because parents don’t hear their baby crying doesn’t mean they’re sleeping through the night and it doesn’t mean they’ve miraculously learned to self soothe.
 It means they’re silent through the night.
 Babies continue to lightly or fully wake as often as biology dictates, but they’ve learnt if they cry nothing happens so they stay silent.

-Because it teaches babies to freeze.
 When babies are silent, it doesn’t necessarily means they’re calm and peaceful.
 Because, when babies are left alone, with physical or emotional needs they can’t meet, it is a stressful experience for them.
 Their blood cortisol levels rise and their fight, flight or freeze response kicks in.
 The only choice babies have is to freeze or develop a behaviour called ‘learned helplessness” or as Dr. Sears describes it ‘shutdown syndrome’.

-Because it has a material effect on brain development.
 During the first three years of life, a baby’s brain grows from a mere 25% to 80% of their ultimate adult size.
 This period of rapid brain development is critical to long term mental and emotional health.
 Early childhood experiences literally fire and wire the brain our children will have for the rest of their lives.

 Two regions of the brain, the amygdala and hippocampus, are especially susceptible.
 The hippocampus is key to memory and stress modulation as well as behavioural regulation, while the amygdala helps process emotions.